YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates that a WRITE command attempted to update a sequential disk file that was not positioned to end-of-file (EOF).

-Action: Read to end-of-file or OPEN the file with the APPEND deviceparameter if you want to add to the file.
+Action: Read to end-of-file or OPEN the file with the APPEND deviceparameter, if you want to add to the file.
 If you need a fresh copy of the file, OPEN it with the NEWVERSION deviceparameter.

 -------------------
 NOUSERDB